James Gunn in talks to direct 'Suicide Squad' sequel

+Disney had fired Gunn from his Marvel franchise in July following the resurfacing of old tweets from 2008 and 2009 in which he made insensitive and controversial jokes.
-As per the insiders, Gunn is expected to take the franchise in a new direction with an almost all-new cast of characters and actors.

-Sources also say that the project rings close to the director's tone, as seen in the "Guardians" series.
+The film, however is not being labeled as a sequel, but rather, a relaunch.
+Sources say that Gunn's focus is to take the franchise in a new direction with a mostly all-new cast of characters and actors.
+Sources also say that the project is also very much rooted in Gunn's vibe, as seen in the 'Guardians' films.

-Charles Roven and Peter Safran are attached as producers.
-Zack Snyder and Deborah Snyder are acting as executive producers.
+Charles Roven and Peter Safran will produce the film with Zack Snyder and Deborah Snyder acting as executive producers.

-The Warner Bros film is slated to be released in August 2021.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)